moon7-io/.github/profile/README.md

 ## 🤝 Contributing

 We welcome contributions from everyone!
 See our [contributing guide](https://github.com/moon7-io/.github/blob/main/CONTRIBUTING.md) for more details on how to get involved.
+Please feel free to submit a Pull Request.

 ## 📝 License